Work Study FAQ's

-Anderson University Work Grant (AUWG) is institutional money awarded to students that may or may not be eligible for FWS.
+Anderson University Work Study (AUWS) is institutional money awarded to students that may or may not be eligible for FWS.

 What are the eligibility requirements?

-Federal Work Study and Anderson University Work Grant are awarded as part of your financial aid package and give you the opportunity to earn the amount of your Federal Work Study award.
-To remain eligible for FWS, you must maintain a grade point average of 2.0.
-To remain eligible for AUWG, you must maintain a 2.5 GPA.
+Federal Work Study and Anderson University Work Study are awarded as part of your financial aid package and give you the opportunity to earn the amount of your Federal Work Study award.
+To remain eligible for FWS and AUWS, you must maintain a minimum GPA of 2.0 and must be meeting all Satisfactory Academic Progress requirements as outlined in the AU Academic Catalog.
 Every student is required to complete the Free Application for Federal Student Aid (FAFSA) each year in order to be awarded financial aid.
 Eligibility for work-study is determined by your financial need, which is based on the FAFSA.

 What types of jobs are available?

-Many jobs on and off campus will be available to students in the fall.
-Those on campus include: library, computer labs, tutor labs, housing, bookstore, ministries, intramurals, post office and admissions.
-Students may also work as departmental assistants.
+Many jobs on and off campus will be available to students in the academic year.
+Those on campus include: library, computer labs, tutor labs, housing, bookstore, ministries, intramurals, post office, admissions, etc. Students may also work as departmental assistants.
 Off campus positions are also available.
-Positions are available to students willing to work for after-school programs at America Reads/America Counts.
-America Reads/America Counts is a mentoring program through which University students tutor elementary age children after school.
+Positions are available to students willing to work for after-school programs at America Reads/America Counts and AVID programs.
+America Reads/America Counts and AVID programs are mentoring program through which University students tutor elementary age children after school.

 What paperwork is required and where can I find it?

 All paperwork is completed with the Work Study Coordinator at the time of your training.
 Once you have been hired in a department, the Supervisor will need to email the Work Study Coordinator to confirm you have been hired.
 Then you will need to set up an appointment with the Work Study Coordinator to complete training.